-How has the internet affected the expansion of your add-on’s internationally?
+How has the Internet affected the expansion of the game internationally?

-How has the fan base hindered or helped your projects as you've worked on them?
+How has the fan base hindered or helped the project as you've worked on it?

-When planning your add-on’s, how do you go through the process of integrating themes and story with the constraints of the software?
+When planning a scenario how do you go through the process of integrating themes and story with the constraints of the software?

 If you could make any computer game that you wanted, which would it be and why?